Musical Theater Songwriting Challenge for High School Students

 songwriting Challenge 2024-2025

 The Musical Theater Songwriting Challenge is open to High School Students from all 50 states, Washington D.C. and U.S. Territories.
-Learn more at Eligibility & Guidelines.
+Learn more about Eligibility & Guidelines.

 submit your song